-We also point out that the earlier algorithms in this literature [20], [21] produce quite different results as they lead to the inefficient action profile (B, B).
+Figure 5(a) illustrates a simulation of our learning algorithm on the prisoner's dilemma game defined above.
+The experimentation parameter was set at $\epsilon = 0.001$.
+Furthermore, the initial state of each agent $i \in \{1, 2\}$ was set at $[\bar{a}i = B, \bar{u}i = 1/3, m_i = C]$.
+Observe that the empirical frequency of the joint actions reaches a stage where most of the weight is placed on the joint action (A, A), which maximizes the sum of the agents' payoffs.
+It is important to note that either of the algorithms presented in [19], [20] would converge in a stochastic stability sense to the inefficient action profile (B, B).
 The reason for these different asymptotic behaviors stems from the structural differences between the algorithms.
-In particular, [20] and [21] make use of four mood variables for the agents (content, discontent, hopeful, and watchful) instead of the two mood variables as in our approach.
+In particular, [20] and [19] make use of four mood variables for the agents (content, discontent, hopeful, and watchful) instead of the two mood variables as in our approach.
 The transitional moods (hopeful and watchful) have the effect of making pure Nash equilibria more attractive than alternative action profiles, including efficient non-equilibrium profiles.

-B. A Three-Player Version of the Prisoner's Dilemma Game
+B. A Three-Player Version of the Prisoner's Dilemma

-Consider the three-player version of the prisoner's dilemma game in Figure 5 where all players' utilities are scaled between 0 and 1.
-The efficient action profile is (A, A, A) and the total system welfare is 2.85.
-Figure 6 illustrates a simulation of our learning algorithm on this three-player prisoner's dilemma game.
-The figure on the left shows a single run of the algorithm using the parameters $\epsilon = 0.01$, c = 3, and the initial state $[\bar{a}i = B, \bar{u}i = 0.2, m_i = C]$ for each $i \in N$.
-Observe that the cumulative empirical frequency distribution puts most of the weight on the efficient joint action (A, A, A).
-The table on the right shows how the experimentation rate ε affects both the efficiency of the limiting behavior and the underlying convergence rate.
-As with the two-player prisoner dilemma game, the average hitting time was computed from 100,000 runs of the algorithms starting from the specified initial condition.
-Once again, observe that non-limiting values of ε achieve nearly optimal behavior within a reasonable length of time.
-For
+In this section, we consider the following three-player version of the prisoner's dilemma game where all players' utilities are scaled between 0 and 1 as in Figure 4.
+Figure 5(b) illustrates a simulation of our learning algorithm for this game.
+The experimentation parameter was set at $\epsilon = 0.001$, and the initial state of each agent $i \in \{1, 2, 3\}$ was set at $[\bar{a}i = B, \bar{u}i = 0.2, m_i = C]$.
+Observe that the empirical frequency of the joint actions reaches a stage where most of the weight is placed on the joint action (A, A, A) which maximizes the sum of the agents' payoffs.

-Fig. 5.
+Fig. 4.
 A three-player strategic-form game in which player 1 (row player), player 2 (column player), and player 3 (box player, i.e., the player that chooses if we are in the payoff matrix on the left or right) choose either A or B. Observe that (B, B, B) is the unique pure Nash equilibrium.